+If your enamel is chipped, don't worry.
+Many cast-iron tubs can be effectively refinished.
 If you are in the market for an antique cast-iron clawfoot, one place to look is at architectural salvage yards.

 However, cast-iron tubs are not always antiques.
 Some manufacturers still make clawfoot tubs in the cast-iron variety.

 Acrylic Clawfoot Tubs

 One alternative to some of the cast-iron clawfoot tub's downsides is to purchase an acrylic clawfoot tub.
 These tubs look exactly like their cast-iron counterparts, except they work even better in almost every aspect.

 Not only are they lighter and easier to move, but minor scratches on their surface can be buffed out either by hand or with an electric polisher.

 In colder months, the acrylic tub won't feel as cold initially.
 And the surface has a slightly softer feel than the original cast-iron bathtubs.

 The cost of acrylic clawfoot tubs begins at around $1,500 for 51- or 55-inch slipper tubs.
 As sizes increase and features add up, the prices rise.
 A 70-inch double-ended rectangular acrylic clawfoot tub will cost about $2,500.

 New cast-iron clawfoot bathtubs start at around $1,200 for 54-inch tubs and range up to $2,700 for larger tubs.